← orga.cat

 A fast disk usage statistics viewer and cleanup tool.

 WizTree adds an entry in the Windows Explorer context menu, but that can be disabled in the preferences.
-The developers of this software (Antibody Software) also produce other quality tools.
+The developers of this software, Antibody Software, also produce other quality tools.

 Process Explorer